 In the first two films of the Trilogy research subjects presents their stories and realities directly.
 However, their visibility is mediated by filmic choices such as filters and superimpositions to both protect their identities and express their marginalization and stigmatisation.
 In Normal and in the Emborders diptych I take this more traditional ethnofictional approach further by using actors to respond to ethical, epistemological and cinematographic challenges emerging in current times.
 In the last thirty years migration flows have increased and diversified.
 Neoliberal policies have included gender and sexuality amongst the criteria of eligibility for humanitarian protection, while restricting access to the labour market in the global north.
 In this context humanitarian protection and asylum became strategic borders allowing (and more often denying) people access to their rights and to the labour market.
 In order to get their rights recognised and avoid deportation migrant women, men and transgender people selling sex need to represent their biographies and experiences according to stereotypical canons of victimhood and suffering, which often act as humanitarian borders excluding vulnerable migrants from protection and asylum.

-As a result of these processes contemporary times are characterised by the saturation of public debates with humanitarian representations framing migrant sex workers as either victims or perpetrators of trafficking.
 By using actors to play real research subjects I am able to reproduce faithfully the ways in which they challenged these representations before by eyes in research interviews and ethnographic observations that were not recorded to allow them to express themselves without the fear of being exposed.
-In this respect, following Jean Rouch’s motto that ‘only fiction can penetrate reality’, I use actors and ethnofictional filmmaking to represent and reproduce both the process of knowledge production (research interviews and ethnographic observation) and the socio-anthropological truth of migrant sex workers’ complex decisions and priorities, which deeply question humanitarian discourses.
+In this respect, following Jean Rouch’s motto that ‘only fiction can penetrate reality’, I use actors and ethnofictional filmmaking to represent and reproduce both the process of knowledge production (research interviews and ethnographic observation) and the socio-anthropological truth of migrant sex workers’ complex decisions and priorities.

 The two-screen display and the art-science approach adopted in Samira and Travel aim to both portray and emphasise the contradictory ways in which humanitarian categories and LGBT taxonomies originating from the global north are appropriated and rejected by migrants.
 Travel and Samira show that each version of the self presented by Karim and Joy is authentic, proving that every subjectivity is incoherent and that the real privilege is not to have to be verified recognised or believed in relation to the biographical borders that are enforced by humanitarian protection.